Keck-FOBOS/fiberlab/docs/installation.rst

     pip install -e .

-Importantly, note that this will upgrade/install FOBOS producer python package dependencies, which is why it's useful to isolate the code to its own environment.
+Importantly, note that this will upgrade/install the relevant python package dependencies, which is why it's useful to isolate the code to its own environment.
 To include the development dependencies, run: